peterhinch/micropython-async/gps/README.md

 RTC to achieve timepiece quality results.
 Note that calibration is lost on power down: solutions are either to use an RTC backup battery or to store the calibration factor in a file (or in code) and re-apply it on startup.

+Crystal oscillator frequency (and hence calibration factor) is temperature dependent.
+For the most accurate possible results allow the Pyboard to reach working temperature before calibrating.

 # 5. Supported Sentences